 ASID Code of Ethics

-Members of the American Society of Interior Designers are required to conduct their professional practice in a manner that will inspire the respect of clients, suppliers of goods and services to the profession and fellow professional designers, as well as the general public.
-It is the individual responsibility of every member of ASID to uphold this code and bylaws of the Society.
+Members of the American Society of Interior Designers are required to conduct their professional practice in a manner that s the interest’s respect of the general public, their clients, fellow professional designers, as well as suppliers of goods and services to the profession.
+It is the individual responsibility of every member of the Society to uphold this Code of Ethics and Professional Conduct and the Bylaws of the Society.

 2.0 RESPONSIBILITY TO THE PUBLIC

-2.1 Members shall comply with all existing laws, regulations and codes governing business procedures and the practice of interior design as established by the state or other jurisdiction in which they practice.
+2.1 Members shall comply with all federal, state and local laws, rules, regulations and codes governing business procedures and the practice of interior design in the jurisdictions in which they practice (“Applicable Laws”).

-2.2 Members shall not seal or sign drawings, specifications or other interior design documents except where the member or the member’s firm has prepared, supervised or professionally reviewed and approved such documents, as allowed by applicable laws, rules and regulations.
+2.2 Members shall not seal or sign drawings, specifications, or other interior design documents except where the member or the member’s firm has prepared, supervised or professionally reviewed and approved such documents, as allowed by Applicable Laws.